DOCA0285EN-03

 Check Firmware Compatibility

-By using the latest version of EcoStruxure Power Commission software, check that the firmware of the MicroLogic Active control unit is up-to-date.
+By using the latest version of EcoStruxure Power Commission software, check that the firmware of the MicroLogic Active control unit and the BCIM module are up-to-date and compatible with each other.

 Step